lochbrunner/chop-specs/README.md

 ## Features

-* Dynamic memory allocation on the stack (bind to the scope; Under discussion)
-* Static and structural typed
+* Static and structural typed (Most type and lifetime annotations can be omitted due to inferring capability of the compiler)
 * Meta programming with ease and language server support
-* Zero runtime cost abstraction
+* Zero runtime cost abstraction (-> No *GC*)
 * Few keywords
-* No distinction of space and newline character in the code.
-* Allows expressive code (minimal boilerplate)
+* Allows expressive code (less boilerplate than *rust*)
 * Using much of the C++ STL internally where appropriate
 * Also suitable for creating proprietary and/or certified libraries
 * Generating docs out of the code (empowered by meta-programming)
+* No distinction of space and newline character in the code.
+* Dynamic memory allocation on the stack (bind to the scope; Under discussion)

 Tools